tgross35/wasm-regex/README.md

 }
 ```

 Result of `re_replace` is just a string with all replacements applied.
+Result of

-Result of `re_replace_list` is a string with replacements applied to each match,
+`re_replace_list` is a string with replacements applied to each match, without
-without any non-matching characters.
+any non-matching characters.
+Both use this schema:

 ### Error result